lkwq007/rockstar-ml/readme.md

 I learned of the Rockstar programming language from the Hacker News several days ago.
 Since I wanna do some experiments with `ocamllex` and `menhir` , I decided to implement an interpreter for this literally interesting programming language.

-It takes me about 8 hours to finish this project with OCaml ( Thanks to my prior knowledge of `lex` and `yacc` , I was able to learn how to use the `ocamllex` and `mehir` easily ).
+It takes me about 8 hours to finish this project with OCaml ( Thanks to my prior knowledge of `lex` and `yacc` , I was able to learn how to use the `ocamllex` and `menhir` easily ).
 And with some conventions forgotten, there may be some minor bugs in the lexer and parser.
-Thereby, I really appreciate and welcome contributions that can help me fix those bugs.
+Thereby, I really appreciate and welcome contributions that can help me fix these bugs.

 ## Spec - Implementation